Last updated: 01/12/2025

 For more details you can contact us via email nzportfolios@mercer.com.

 1 The Responsible Investment Certification Program does not constitute financial product advice.
 Neither the Certification Symbol nor RIAA recommends to any person that any financial product is a suitable investment or that returns are guaranteed.
 Appropriate professional advice should be sought prior to making an investment decision.
-RIAA does not hold an Australian Financial Services Licence.
+RIAA does not hold an Australian Financial Services Licence and does not hold a Financial Services Provider Licence in New Zealand .
 RIAA’s RI Certification Symbol signifies that a product or service offers an investment style that takes into account environmental, social, governance or ethical considerations.
 The Symbol also signifies that the listed Mercer Investment Funds adhere to the operational and disclosure practices required under the Responsible Investment Certification Program for the category of Product.
 The Certification Symbol is a Trademark of the Responsible Investment Association Australasia (RIAA).
-Detailed information about RIAA, the Symbol and the Mercer Investment Funds’ methodology, performance and stock holdings can be found at www.responsiblereturns.com.au, together with details about other responsible investment products certified by RIAA.
+Detailed information about RIAA, the Symbol and the Mercer Investment Funds’ methodology, performance and stock holdings can be found at www.responsiblereturns.com.au, together with details about other responsible investment products certified by RIAA..